2 Corinthians 13: Verse 14

-"Be with you all": or "with your company", or "congregations".
-The Arabic version reads "with all the saints".
+"Be with you all" also reads "with your company", or "congregations", while the Arabic version reads "with all the saints".

-The subscription was found in some manuscripts at the end of this epistle stating that it was written by Paul when he was at Philippi, a city of Macedonia, transcribed by Titus and Lucas, and by them sent or carried to the Corinthians; this seems to be agreeable to what is suggested in the epistle itself, though these subscriptions are not to be depended upon.
-The Syriac version only mentions Luke; and some copies read, by Titus, Barnabas, and Luke.

 Pope Benedict XVI suggests that these words were "probably echoed in the worship of the newborn Church".
 His analysis, "based on the close parallelism between the three genitives that the text establishes: ("the grace of the Lord Jesus Christ ... the love of God ... and the fellowship of the Holy Spirit), presents 'fellowship' as a specific gift of the Spirit, the fruit of the love given by God the Father and the grace offered by the Lord Jesus".

 This verse, with the wording amended to "... with us all, evermore, Amen" is known as "The Grace Prayer", or simply "The Grace", and is often used at the end of church services and meetings, especially in the Methodist tradition, where it is recited by the whole assembly, generally with each person making eye-contact with the others who are present.
 The practice of reciting the Grace Prayer was well-established in John Wesley's time: